Connect with us

 RELATED: How Potato Peels Could Shape Cities of the Future

-IGS chief executive Mike McCarthy said: “We are targeting to provide building solutions just under Sh9, 000 per square metre by allowing construction companies and developers to culturally adapt the IGS for Kenyans in the communities where they live.”
+IGS chief executive Mike McCarthy said: “We are targeting to provide building solutions just under Sh9,000 per square metre by allowing construction companies and developers to culturally adapt the IGS for Kenyans in the communities where they live.”

-The firm that has had a presence in Kenya for over a year says it has received 3,400 orders from the private sector and will open a Sh1.3 billion panel factory in Thika to meet the rising demand for alternative building materials.
+The firm which has had a presence in Kenya for over a year says it has received 3,400 orders from the private sector and will open a Sh1.3 billion panel factory in Thika to meet the rising demand for alternative building materials.

 RELATED: Vietnam Builder Wins Sh11bn Housing Deal in Nairobi

-“There is an overwhelming demand for housing in Kenya and limited supply in the middle and lower market segment giving IGS optimism of great success,” said IGS Kenya Ltd CEO Julius Nyoike.
+“There is an overwhelming demand for housing in Kenya and limited supply in the middle and lower market segment, giving IGS optimism of great success,” said IGS Kenya Ltd CEO Julius Nyoike.

 IGS structures are pre-designed and factory-made, allowing them to be shipped easily to the construction site for assembly.
-This technology has been used extensively in large-scale housing projects in Egypt, Morocco and South Africa.
+This technology has been used extensively in large-scale housing projects in Egypt, Morocco, and South Africa.

 RELATED: Why Prefabricated Houses Are the Way of the Future